This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 Focus on Nutrition

-Just some of the built-in meal plans offered by My PT Hub, pictured across the banner at the top of the page.
+Some of the built-in meal plans offered by My PT Hub are pictured across the banner at the top of the page.

-This website focuses almost as much on nutrition as it does on training, which is fairly unusual.
+This website focuses almost as much on nutrition as on training, which is fairly unusual.

 As a trainer, you can:

 - Share ready-to-use meal plans designed by registered dieticians